Vilafamés

 What to see in Vilafamés

-The steep streets of Vilafamés will lead you to arguably one of the most beautiful points in the municipality: the historic centre, and the artistic and historic conservation area.
+The steep streets of Vilafamés will lead you to arguably one of the most beautiful points in the municipality: the historic centre and the Historic Artistic Site.
 The district is divided into two clear areas: the higher part of the village, characterised by narrow and zigzagging streets, and the lower part, with its more linear roads shaped by the lay of the land

 As you explore this area, make sure to stop off at one of the most popular photo spots.
-Roca Grossa is a large rock that has been sitting in the same position for hundreds of years, though at first glance it might appear to be sliding down the hillside.
+Roca Grossa is a large rock that has been sitting in the same position for hundreds of years, though it appears at first glance to be sliding down the hillside.
 Legend has it that if you touch it and make three wishes, at least one of them will come true.

-Vilafamés is a pretty little village that will win your heart.
+Vilafamés is a pretty little village that will steal your heart.
 So come along for a visit and explore all the wonders inland province of Castellón has to offer.

 Oficinas de turismo: